Alltrendsfy/zenith/replit.md

 Authentication is managed via Replit OpenID Connect (OIDC) using Passport.js and `openid-client`.
 Express sessions, stored in PostgreSQL with `connect-pg-simple`, provide secure session management.
 Authorization is handled by `isAuthenticated` middleware for protected routes, with user IDs from session claims enforcing data isolation.
 User roles (admin and gerente) control access to various modules and functionalities.

+**Data Visibility Model:**
+- **Admin and Gerente roles**: View ALL financial transactions (accounts payable/receivable) across the entire company, enabling comprehensive financial oversight and management.
+- **Other roles (financeiro, visualizador)**: View only their own financial transactions, maintaining data isolation for team-level work.
+- **Master data (suppliers, customers, cost centers, chart of accounts)**: Remains user-scoped for all roles, allowing teams to maintain their own cadastros.

 ### Key Features

 *   **Payment Settlement System (Baixa)**: Supports partial and full payments across eight methods, with optional bank account association and automatic status updates.